caneara/varnish/docs/writer.md

 ### Styling - Rendered HTML

-In order to respect your application's styling, Writer does not apply any styles to the HTML that it renders.
+In order to respect your application's styling, the writer widget does not apply any styles to the HTML that it renders.
 This puts you in a position where you can either leave it as-is (because it already looks how you want it to), or you can develop your own set of styles.

 If you want to create custom styling for the rendered HTML elements, then you should prefix them with the following CSS specificity: